Skip to content

 Donate

-BT BENEVOLENT FUND is a registered charity (no. 212565) working in education across the United Kingdom.
+Bt Benevolent Fund is a registered charity (no. 212565) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 90% of spending to charitable activities, holding roughly 80 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈12% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: BT BENEVOLENT FUND scores 75 out of 100 (3 stars).
+In short: BT BENEVOLENT FUND scores 71 out of 100 (3 stars).
 90% average program spend (3-year average).
-Filings are up to date with no major concerns.
+Review the pillar breakdown below.

-BT BENEVOLENT FUND has a Clarity Score of 75 out of 100 on CharityCompare (3 stars, Good).
+Bt Benevolent Fund has a Clarity Score of 71 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 212565.
 Status: Registered.
-Primary cause area: Education.
-Latest accounts year 2020: total income £2.0m, with 90% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2024: total income £1.2m, with 90% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 80 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .